muggy8/improbable/have-and-havenot/U5fsaQzI.md

 # What I Should Live For

-Melody, the meek elf girl who Phanna killed during the Ethan's school's entrance exam, was looking at us with confusion and terror from within the aquarium.
+Melody, the meek elf girl who Phanna killed during Ethan's school's entrance exam, was looking at us with confusion and terror from within the aquarium.

 What was Melody doing in here?
 The only reasonable way for anything to get into the aquarium is through summoning at this point but then why is Melody here?